Georgette's Sweet Potato Pie

 Step-by-Step Instructions

-1. For the dough: Mix all ingredients together and form a ball, cover and refrigerate for 1 hour.
-Roll dough and place into pie plate; fill with the pudding filling below and bake at 350 degrees for 30 minutes.
+1. For the dough: Mix all crust ingredients together and form a ball, cover and refrigerate for 1 hour.
+Roll dough and place into pie plate; fill with the sweet potato filling below and bake at 350°F (180°C) for 30 minutes.

-2. For Filling: Boil potatoes in their coats until tender, about 20-25 minutes.
+2. For Filling: Boil sweet potatoes in their skins until tender, about 20-25 minutes.
 Cool slightly and peel.
-If you use the sweet potatoes in the can there is no need to warm it.
+If you use canned sweet potatoes there is no need to warm them.
 While potatoes are still warm, add butter, sugar, nutmeg, and cinnamon.
 Mix well; mash and mix potatoes with mixer or masher until smooth and free from lumps.
 Whip potatoes with a mixer and remove strings.
 Pour into the dough-covered pie pan.

 Common Problems and Solutions